Sustainable Development Planning & Design

 Research, Innovation & Applied Practice

-Multidisciplinary research, design, and environmental planning firm specializing in the applied practice of ecological restoration, resilience planning and sustainable development
+Multidisciplinary research, design, and environmental planning firm specializing in the applied practice of ecological restoration, resilience planning, and sustainable development.
+Advanced geoinformatics, data science, and spatial analysis is also offered

 Associate Professor - Toronto Metropolitan University